Mouse models of breast cancer metastasis: Human and mouse: a genomic comparison

 Mice may not be an ideal model for breast cancer.
 This is mainly due to the lack of precision in many of the models.
 When looking at metastasis, it is difficult to determine the precise location as well as its frequency.
 Another issue revolves around the epithelial sub types and the inability to specifically target them when targeting a mutation.
 An example of this would be determining the development of tumors in K14-Cre BRCA2 mice.
-In a standard case, the excision of BRCA2 resulted in no tumorgenesis, but if p53 was mutated and inactivated, tumorgenesis would occur.
+In a standard case, the excision of BRCA2 resulted in no tumorigenesis, but if p53 was mutated and inactivated, tumorigenesis would occur.
 Therefore, there is not a definitive answer in terms of the origin of the tumor, due to the extra mutation in p53.

 Metastatic mouse mammary carcinoma cell lines

 Various mouse mammary carcinoma cell lines, like 4T1 and TS/A, are metastatic in syngeneic immunocompetent mice and can be used to identify genes and pathways involved in the metastatic process.